loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 Loco is a Rust API and web framework for full stack product builders.

+The name `Loco` comes from **loco**motive, as a tribute to Rails, and `loco` is easier to type than `locomotive` :-).
+Also, in some languages it means "crazy" but that was not the original intention (or, is it crazy to build a Rails on Rust? only time will tell!).

 You need to be familiar with Rust to a moderate level.
 You need to know how to build, test, and run Rust projects, have used some popular libraries such as `clap`, `regex`, `tokio`, `axum` or other web framework, nothing too fancy.
 There are no crazy lifetime twisters or complex / too magical, macros in Loco that you need to know how they work.

 Loco is strongly inspired by Rails.
 If you know Rails _and_ Rust, you'll feel at home.
 If you only know Rails and new to Rust, you'll find Loco refreshing.
 We do not assume you know Rails.